A lower semicontinuous time separation function for $C^0$ spacetimes: spacetimes

-A \emph{causal curve} is a locally Lipschitz curve $\g \colon I \to M$ such that $\g'$ is future directed causal almost everywhere.
+A \emph{causal curve}\footnote{Note that ``future directed" is implicit in the definition of causal and timelike curves.
+Therefore \emph{all} causal and timelike curves in this paper will be future directed.
+This convention was also used in \cite{Ling_causal_theory}. } is a locally Lipschitz curve $\g \colon I \to M$ such that $\g'$ is future directed causal almost everywhere.
 If a causal curve $\g$ also satisfies $g(\g', \g') < -\e$ almost everhywhere for some $\e > 0$, then $\g$ is called a \emph{timelike curve}.
 This class includes the piecewise $C^1$ timelike curves.
 To contrast, a causal curve $\g$ which simply satisfies $g(\g', \g') < 0$ almost everywhere is called an \emph{almost everywhere timelike curve}.
 The \emph{Lorentzian length} of a causal curve $\g \colon I \to M$ is $L(\g) = \int_I \sqrt{-g(\g', \g')}$.

-\emph{Remark.} Note that ``future directed" is implicit in the definition of causal and timelike curves.
-Therefore \emph{all} causal and timelike curves in this paper will be future directed.
-This convention was also used in \cite{Ling_causal_theory}.
+The \emph{$h$-arclength} of a locally Lipschitz curve $\g\colon I \to M$ is $L_h(\g) = \int_I \sqrt{h(\g', \g')}$, and $\g$ is \emph{parameterized by $h$-arclength} if $h(\g',\g') = 1$ almost everywhere.
 Causal curves can always be reparameterized by $h$-arclength \cite[Prop.
 2.14]{Ling_causal_theory}.
-If $\g \colon (a,b) \to M$ is a causal curve parameterized by $h$-arclength, then $\g$ is inextendible as a causal curve if and only if $(a,b) = \R$.
-Moreover, if say $b < \infty$, then $\g$ can be made future inextendible by, for example, concatenating it with the integral curve of a timelike vector field.
-The $h$-arclength of a causal curve $\g\colon I \to M$ is $L_h(\g) = \int_I \sqrt{h(\g', \g')}$.
+If $\g \colon (a,b) \to M$ is a causal curve parameterized by $h$-arclength, then $\g$ is inextendible as a causal curve if and only if $(a,b) = \R$; moreover, if say $b < \infty$, then $\g$ can be made future inextendible by, for example, concatenating it with the maximal integral curve of a timelike vector field.

 The \emph{causal future} of a point $p \in M$, denoted by $J^+(p)$, is the union of $p$ itself together with the set of points $q \in M$ which can be reached by a causal curve starting from $p$.
 That is, $q \in J^+(p)$ if and only if there is a causal curve $\g$ from $p$ to $q$ or if $q = p$.
-The \emph{timelike future} of a point $p \in M$ is simply the set of points $q \in M$ that can be reached by a timelike curve starting from $p$.
+The \emph{timelike future} of a point $p \in M$, denoted by $I^+(p)$, is simply the set of points $q \in M$ that can be reached by a timelike curve starting from $p$.
 The \emph{causal past} $J^-(p)$ and \emph{timelike past} $I^-(p)$ are defined time-dually. $I^\pm(p)$ are open sets \cite[Thm.
 2.12]{Ling_causal_theory}.
+We will occasionally write $p \ll q$ to denote $q \in I^+(p)$.